TerryPei/Terry000.github.io-1/index.md

 Hi!
 I am Xiaohuan Terry Pei 😊, a researcher at the University of Sydney.
 I major in deep learning at the school of computer science.

-**Research Field**: NLP/NLU, Multi-Modalities.
+**Research Field**: Meta-Learning, Multi-Modalities, NLU.
 I also have rich experience on image and video data processing during the industry internship.

 **Recent Work**: Cooperate with teammates to build an AI search engine by Meta-Learning.